Herb Greenberg: Investigations

 Greenberg started an investigation into the software company AremisSoft, which was later sued by the Securities and Exchange Commission (SEC) for fraud around Oct.
 4, 2001.
 According to the SEC, Its former chief executive, Roys Poyiadjis, later consented to disgorge around $200 million "of unlawful profit from his trading in AremisSoft stock -- among the largest recoveries that the SEC has obtained from an individual."

 Later, he investigated A.C.L.N., a Belgian company whose ships transported cars to Africa from Europe.
 It was later sued by the SEC on Oct.
 8, 2002 and delisted by the New York Stock Exchange.
 In 2004 the company agreed to disgorge around $27.6 million, which was to be returned to investors.
 The company has subsequently disappeared.

 Then he exposed accounting questions about MBIA, the bond insurer.
 Much of his focus was on the controversial retroactive reinsurance transaction involving the Allegheny Health, Education and Research Foundation (AHERF), which was the focus of separate investigations by the SEC, the New York Attorney General, and the New York State Insurance Department.
 The company settled the case by paying $75 million in penalties and disgorgement.

-SEC subpoena

-In February 2006, Greenberg and other reporters were served subpoenas from the Securities and Exchange Commission (SEC) demanding records of phone and e-mail communications with sources for an investigation of which the journalists were not the target.
-In a rare public reprimand, SEC chairman Christopher Cox said that he was not consulted prior to the issuance of the subpoenas by the SEC's San Francisco office, stating, "[The] subpoena to a journalist which seeks to compel production of his or her notes and records of conversations with sources is highly unusual."

-The subpoenas were harshly criticized by the media and by First Amendment groups.
-In an editorial, The Wall Street Journal said that the "SEC scolds are harassing journalists who report market-moving facts based on their daily digging."
-The newspaper said, "The journalists are suspected of having sources who tell them things that they then share with their readers or listeners.
-Where we come from this is called reporting, or providing facts to investors who can then make more informed decisions."
-Shortly after the subpoenas were disclosed, the SEC reversed course and said it would not enforce them.
-The investigation, which concerned a research firm called Gradient Analytics, was subsequently dropped.